madprops/launchkey_control/README.md

 As of now, it has mappings to change virtual desktops, change the system's audio volume, lock screen, put computer to sleep, alt tab, scroll, zoom in/out, and move windows between monitors.

 It also uses the drum pad leds to reflect cpu and ram usage.
+Functions can also be set for pad taps.

 It should be easy enough to modify or extend for your own use.